lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 .. include:: dp0-delegate-assemblies-schedule.inc

-Additional delegate assemblies to be posted.

 .. _DP0-Delegate-Programming-StackClub:

 Stack Club
 ----------

-**Connection Info:**  `ls.st/dp0-events <http://ls.st/dp0-events>`_
+**Connection Info:**  `ls.st/dp0-events <https://ls.st/dp0-events>`_

 **Time:** Biweekly on Fridays from 9am to 11am US Pacific time (alternating with :ref:`Delegate-Homepage-DP0-Delegate-Assemblies`).

-`Stack Club <https://github.com/LSSTScienceCollaborations/StackClub>`_ is an open drop-in session for working with the DP0 data set and/or the Rubin Observatory `LSST Science Pipelines <https://pipelines.lsst.io/>`_ (colloquially called "the Stack").
+`Stack Club <https://github.com/LSSTScienceCollaborations/StackClub>`_ is an open, drop-in session for working with the DP0 data set and/or the Rubin Observatory `LSST Science Pipelines <https://pipelines.lsst.io/>`_ (colloquially called "the Stack").
-Stack Club sessions begin with a roundtable of what people want to do or learn that day, and then work proceeds as people stay connected via Zoom, asking questions or having discussions in the main room or breakout rooms as need arises.
+Stack Club sessions begin with a roundtable discussion of what people want to do or learn that day, and then work proceeds as people stay connected via Zoom, asking questions or having discussions in the main room or breakout rooms as need arises.
 Rubin Observatory staff are always present to provide support for DP0 and the RSP.
-Everyone is welcome to attend for the full two hours, or just to drop in for a few minutes and ask a question (like an office hour).
+Everyone is welcome to attend for the full two hours, or join for a few minutes and ask a question (like an office hour).

 .. _DP0-Delegate-Programming-ThirdThursday: